-Interviewers try to find out if you wander from one interview to another, or if their hotel/company matters to you, and if you spent some time researching about them (what you did, if they really matter to you).
+Interviewers try to find out if you go from one interview to another, or if their hotel (company) matters to you (at least somehow), and if you spent some time researching about their place, goals, and values.

-We should realize one thing before answering this question: The people who’d lead the interview with you are typically proud of their institution.
-They often consider it the best on the market.
+You should realize one thing before answering this question: The people who will interview you for the job are typically proud of their hotel (or company).

 Your hotel has excellent guest reviews on all major websites.
-It has a wonderful location, and I believe it is really one of the best places to stay when you want to enjoy your city trip.
-I would be proud to work here as a receptionist, and can not imagine a better hotel to work at.
+It has a wonderful location, and I believe it is one of the best places to stay in the city–if not the very best one.
+I would be proud to work here as a receptionist, and can not imagine a better place for my work.

 I really like the variety of activities you offer to all groups of guests.
 Swimming for children, thematic evenings for elderly couples, and romantic dinners for everyone.
-The rooms are really nice; the staff I’ve met here looked very professional as well.
-I would be happy to become a member of this team, it’s better than most places I’ve been to before.
+The rooms are really nice; the staff I’ve met here looked professional.
+I would be happy to become a member of this team.

 I have purchased some furniture from you before, and I enjoyed the customer service in your store.
 From the beginning to an end of my purchase, I felt that someone cared.
 I like the values and rules you follow in this place, and I want to be a part of this team, as a receptionist.

 - This job is repetitive.
 What would motivate you to do it well every day?